Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-3.md

 ### Full rollout in open testing

 Towards the end of Roman October 2022, I rolled out the app in open testing to all countries where Google Play is available.
-Previously, it had only been available in 27 select countries as I wanted to make sure to iron out some issues and "test the waters" so-to-speak before opening up to the whole world.
+Previously, it had only been available in 27 select countries because I wanted to make sure to iron out some issues and "test the waters" so-to-speak before opening up to the whole world.

 ### The first sales of Velocity Lapse PRO

 Roughly a week later, the very first Velocity Lapse PRO upgrade was purchased.
 Oct.
 24th, 2022 to be exact.
 There were 321 total downloads and 131 active installs at that time.

-Granted, it was only a few dollars after taxes and Google Play's cut, but it felt really good to have the first sale of the PRO upgrade after months of work with no ROI (besides some really nice compliments).
+Granted, it was only a few dollars after taxes and Google Play's cut, but it felt really good to have the first sale of the PRO upgrade after months of work with no ROI (besides some nice compliments).

 In the following weeks, sales happened sporadically, mostly in bunches.
-1 more the day after the very first purchase, then 2 on one day later that week.
-The following week, there was only 1 purchase.
-The next week, there was 3 on one day for a total of 8 upgrades in 3 weeks of being rolled out to all countries.
+There was a total of 8 upgrades in the first 3 weeks of being rolled out to all countries.

 ### Creating the first tutorial